Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

     fwdlist := match(e, routing)
     send publish(e) to fwdlist - x

 upon receive subscribe(subscription s) from node x
     if x is client then
         add x to subscriptions
     else
         add(x, s) to routing
     send subscribe(s) to neighbours - x
 ```

+- Rendezvous nodes may also be used to create multiple subnets with their own broker, this is highly scalable typically making use of a distributed [[Hash_tables|hash table]]
+- This requires two new function
+	- `SN(s)`: takes a sub s and returns nodes that can take responsibility for it
+	- `EN(e)`: takes event e and returns nodes for matching e against subs in the system
 ### Message Queues

-Message queues are a form of indirect communication where messages are stored in a queue and processed by consumers.
-They support both synchronous and asynchronous communication, ensuring reliable delivery but typically facilitating point-to-point rather than multiparty communication.
+- An indirect communication approach where messages are stored in a queue and processed by consumers.
+They support both synchronous and asynchronous communication.
+- This ensures reliable delivery but typically facilitates point-to-point rather than multiparty communication.
+Message delivery is reliable

 ![[Pasted image 20240509155840.png|400|400]]